04jsa17-code/IBM-Data-Analyst-Professional-Certificate-Capstone-Project/README.md

 ## About

-End-to-end data analysis capstone using Stack Overflow survey data — data collection, wrangling, EDA, visualization, and interactive dashboards — Final project for the IBM Data Analyst Professional Certificate
+End-to-end data analysis capstone using Stack Overflow survey data — data collection, wrangling, EDA, visualization, and interactive dashboards — Final project for the IBM Data Analyst Professional Certificate.

+The slideshow presentation is the "Data Analyst Capstone Project Report" file.
+Feel free to download it to your computer to view!

 ---